-- 10.1.2 Hot food takeaways will not be permitted in premises where there are residential properties on the floor or floors above or immediately on either side, and on the floors above such adjacent properties, unless the affected properties are owned and occupied by the applicant or their immediate family, or by an employee working in the proposed hot food establishment.
-This is because there is potential for this use to have a significant detrimental impact on the amenity of neighbouring residents that would render the use unacceptable. - 10.1.3 Consideration will be given to the cumulative effect of additional hot food takeaway establishments on the vitality and viability of the town centre.
+10.1.2 Hot food takeaways will not be permitted in premises where there are residential properties on the floor or floors above or immediately on either side, and on the floors above such adjacent properties. , unless the affected properties are owned and occupied by the applicant or their immediate family, or by an employee working in the proposed hot food establishment.
+This is because there is potential for this use to have a significant detrimental impact on the amenity of neighbouring residents that would render the use unacceptable.
+The only exception to this is where it can be demonstrated that the hot food takeaway will have no adverse impact on neighbouring residential amenity.

+10.1.3 Consideration will be given to the cumulative effect of additional hot food takeaway establishments on the vitality and viability of the town centre.
 The dominance of any one use in town centres could have a detrimental impact on their health and character.
 Planning permission will not be granted if this is assessed to be seriously harmful to the surrounding town centre.
 Hot food takeaways in town centres will not be supported where 50% or greater of ground floor commercial units within 100 metres of the unit are in use as hot food takeaways.
-Applicants will be expected to provide details of the uses of all units within this catchment of the application site as a supporting statement submitted with their planning application. - 10.1.4 Planning permission will also not be granted for hot food takeaways where these would cause significant harm to residential amenity or to the general environment of the area as a result of noise, disturbance, smell or litter.
-Although a number of these issues can be mitigated to an extent, careful consideration will be given to the location and the impact that the hot food takeaway use could have on the surroundings. - 10.1.5 Planning permission will not be supported where it would present a threat to road safety, for example by encouraging illegal or inconsiderate parking or on-street parking at a dangerous location.
+Applicants will be expected to provide details of the uses of all units within this catchment of the application site as a supporting statement submitted with their planning application (See Appendix 2 - Submission Requirements).

+10.1.4 Planning permission will also not be granted for hot food takeaways where these would cause significant harm to residential amenity or to the general environment of the area as a result of noise, disturbance or , smell. or litter.
+Although a A number of these issues can be mitigated to an extent, however careful consideration will be given to the location and the impact that the hot food takeaway use could have on the surroundings.
+Careful consideration needs to be given to the impact of litter in such proposals.

+10.1.5 Planning permission will not be supported where it would present a threat to road safety, for example by encouraging illegal or inconsiderate parking or on-street parking at a dangerous location.
 These types of uses can generate considerable levels of traffic and so road safety is a significant issue.
-It is likely that in town centres there will be sufficient on and off-street car parking nearby, particularly since the busiest times for such uses tend to be in the evenings when other businesses may be closed. - 10.1.6 Hot food takeaways are generally expected to open late into the evening and play a part in the mix of uses to support town centre vitality throughout the day and into the evening.
-In general terms, where hot food takeaways are considered acceptable they will be restricted to opening hours of no later than 10pm on Sundays and midnight on other days. - 10.1.7 Any external alterations for hot food takeaway shops, including any external flues or other ventilation equipment, must not be detrimental to the character and appearance of the building and the surrounding area.
+It is likely that in town centres there will be sufficient on and off-street car parking nearby, particularly since the busiest times for such uses tend to be in the evenings when other businesses may be closed.

+10.1.6 Hot food takeaways are generally expected to open late into the evening and play a part in the mix of uses to support town centre vitality throughout the day and into the evening.
+In general terms, where hot food takeaways are considered acceptable they will be restricted to opening hours of no later than 10pm on Sundays and midnight on other days.

+10.1.7 Any external alterations for hot food takeaway shops, including any external flues or other ventilation equipment, must not be detrimental to the character and appearance of the building and the surrounding area (see section 10.1.13).